-The University's Campus Store is your destination for RIT branded spiritwear and gifts.
+The University's Campus Store is your destination for RIT branded spiritwear.
 It’s also the home of the Digital Den, RIT’s technology store that carries Apple computers, PC’s and peripherals.
 The Campus Store is located in Monroe Hall, across from Artesano’s.
-Contact us at email@example.com.
+Contact us at firstname.lastname@example.org.

 Come visit the Campus Store while on campus!
 We are located in the Student Alumni Union (SAU)